 making Slack work for you.All kinds of teams thrive with Slack — take a look at our department-specific guides.

 More coming soon!Learn how Slack works, from top to bottom!Want to learn more about setting up your team?
 Look no further!Welcome to Slack!
 We're so glad you're here.
 Let's get started!Adjust your profile and preferences to make Slack work just for you!Simplify your daily work with apps and tools.Tips and tools for beginners and experts alike.

 Slack is experiencing some connectivity issues — please stand by.
 Check

-Whether they’re happening in person, over the phone, or in a channel, Slack makes it easy to host a meeting.
+Whether they’re happening in person, over the phone, or in a channel, Slack makes it possible to host effective meetings.
 Below are a few tips and tools to help your meetings flow seamlessly.

-Sometimes you can’t get everyone in one place, and that’s ok.
-With voice and video calls in Slack, you can still get in touch with the right people, no matter where they are in the world.
-Workspaces on paid plans can accommodate group calls of up to 15 participants, while workspaces on any plan can make one-to-one calls with a single teammate.
+With voice and video calls in Slack, you can communicate with teammates, no matter where they are in the world.
+Workspaces on paid plans can accommodate group calls (for 15 people total), and workspaces on any plan can make one-to-one calls.

 Connect and share

 Slack helps keep communication across your organization transparent and inclusive.
 Below are some strategies to help everyone in your Slack workspace stay informed.

 Teamwork and communication happen in channels — open, organized spaces for messages, files, tools, and people.
 By using public channels, you give other teammates a view into work happening across the company.
 Public channels are open for all members to join, and shared content is searchable.
 They're also easy to spot by the hashtag icon next to their names.

 Announce-only channels are a great way to broadcast information to everyone in Slack.
 Owners and admins can even limit who can post to this type of channel to make it easier for people to know when important company information is shared.